sYanXO/NSE-meanReversion-strategy/README.md

-# NSE Mean Reversion Quantitative Trading Strategy
+# Market-Neutral Quant Strategy: Mean Reversion on NSE
 A backtested, portfolio-based mean reversion strategy developed and optimized for the Indian stock market (NSE).
 This project demonstrates the iterative process of building a quantitative trading model, from a simple idea to a robust, profitable system.

 ### The Problem